-Students who have already earned an Associate or Bachelor's degree and come to Duquesne to earn a College of Liberal Arts Degree will fulfill at least 12 credits of University and/or College Core Requirements at Duquesne University so that students receive the distinctive Duquesne educational experience.
+Students who have already earned an Associate or Bachelor's degree and come to Duquesne to earn a College of Liberal Arts Degree need to fulfill at least 12 credits of University and/or College Core Requirements at Duquesne University.
+This ensures students receive the distinctive Duquesne educational experience.

-Students with an Associate or Bachelor's degree can double count some of their University Core requirements for the College Core.
-This allows for the potential double counting of the following courses:
+Students with an Associate or Bachelor's degree may be able to double count some of their University Core requirements for the College Core:

 - The University Core requires 3 credits each of Philosophy, Theology, and Ethics, 6 credits of which could satisfy the College Core requirement of 6 credits of Philosophy/Theology (the Ethics course would need to be taught in Philosophy or Theology to be counted for the College Core).